Artwork © Eric N. Peterson

 It’s October and time for our favorite call for submissions!

 2020 is the year Zombies became boring.
 In the wake of COVID-19, we no longer wonder what would happen during an undead apocalypse.
 We can now envision legions of Americans lining up to be eaten while crying “Fake news” at the site of their own entrails.
 And that’s far more horrifying.

 The old horror tropes provide fun escapism every Halloween, but the time for that is not now.
 This year, our annual Halloween and Trumpiversary sections need to have more purpose.

 The horror of COVID-19 is still real.
 The rise of fascism in our country is real.

 What are we looking for?
 In a word: Horror.

 There have been many pandemic and Trump related works published here and elsewhere under the banner of hope.
-From October 26 to October 30 (maybe longer?), we want work that focuses on the constant horror in American and global life.
+From October 23 to October 31 (maybe longer?), we want work that focuses on the constant horror in American and global life.
 We want work that names the atrocities and brings them into light.
-We’re not ruling out satire or horror, and maybe the monster dies at the end, but we want to see your vision of the orange beast with nineteen heads first.
+We’re not ruling out satire or horror, and maybe the monster dies at the end, but we want to see your own radical takes.

 Read our standard Submissions page for general rules.
-Submit any poetry, prose or visual art in the “Horrorthon” sections of our Submittable page.
-You have until the end of October 23.
+Submit any poetry, prose or visual art in the “Horrorthon 2023” section of our Submittable page.
+You have until the end of October 22.
 Good luck!